Forestry

 Japan’s Voluntary National Report to the United Nations Forum on Forests

 The first-ever UN Strategic Plan for Forests (UNSPF) which provides an ambitious vision for global forests in 2030 was forged at United Nations Forum on Forests (UNFF) and was adopted by the UN Economic and Social Council and the UN General Assembly on April 2017.
 UNSPF contains six Global Forest Goals and 26 associated targets, to be achieved by 2030.
-These Goals and their associated targets are at the heart of UNSPF and are aimed at contributing to progress towards the Sustainable Development Goals, the Aichi Biodiversity Targets and the Paris Agreement adopted under the United Nations Framework Convention on Climate Change.
+These Goals and their associated targets are at the heart of UNSPF and are aimed at contributing to progress towards the Sustainable Development Goals and the Paris Agreement adopted under the United Nations Framework Convention on Climate Change.

-Japan had compiled its national report based on the new format for voluntary national reporting adopted in 2018 and subsequently submitted the report to UNFF in 2019.
+Japan had compiled its national report based on the new format for voluntary national reporting and subsequently submitted the report to UNFF in 2025.

 Wood Design Award